idattijo4code/BloodBank/CODE_OF_CONDUCT.md

 ## 3. Expected Behavior

-The following behaviors are expected and requested of all community members:
+The following behaviours are expected and requested of all community members:

  * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
  * Exercise consideration and respect in your speech and actions.